matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 Okay, let’s try to fix that.

 PS: I'm well aware that I could apply `display: grid` to the `ul` directly but this is just a simplified example.
-There are other (more complicated) use cases where you can't do that easily.
+There are other (more complicated) use cases where you can’t do that easily.

 ### Solution #1: Flattening the document structure.